dillonkearns/elm-graphql/README.md

 If you're just starting out, here are some great resources:

-- There are a couple of chapters so far in [The Official Graphqelm Gitbook](https://dillonkearns.gitbooks.io/elm-graphql/content/)
+- There are a couple of chapters so far in [The Official `dillonkearns/elm-graphql` Gitbook](https://dillonkearns.gitbooks.io/elm-graphql/content/)
 - [A Beginner's Guide to GraphQL with Elm](https://medium.com/@zenitram.oiram/a-beginners-guide-to-graphql-with-elm-315b580f0aad) by [@martimatix](https://github.com/martimatix)
 - [Graphqelm: Optional Arguments in a Language Without Optional Arguments](https://medium.com/@zenitram.oiram/graphqelm-optional-arguments-in-a-language-without-optional-arguments-d8074ca3cf74) by [@martimatix](https://github.com/martimatix)